logan272/bi-fraction/README.md

 The Fraction class ensure reliable and predictable behavior throughout its methods.
 Lots methods of the Fraction class accept an `other: FractionIsh` parameter as input.
 The FractionIsh type is defined as `type FractionIsh = Fraction | NumberIsh`.

 A NumberIsh represents a value that can be converted to a number.
 It can be either a number, bigint, or string that can be successfully converted using the `Number(str)` function.
-However, if `Number(str)` returns NaN, indicating a failed conversion, the input `str` is considered an invalid NumberIsh.
+However, if `Number(str)` returns `NaN`, indicating a failed conversion, the input `str` is considered an invalid NumberIsh.

-In such cases, instead of returning NaN, all methods of the Fraction class will throw an error to indicate that the input is not a valid NumberIsh.
+In such cases, instead of returning `NaN`, all methods of the Fraction class will throw an error to indicate that the input is not a valid NumberIsh.

 ### Division by Zero

 Built on top of BigInt, Fraction follows the same behavior of BigInt division by zero.
-In contrast to plain JavaScript numbers, which return Infinity or -Infinity when divided by zero, BigInt (and therefore Fraction) throws an error when divided by zero.
+In contrast to plain JavaScript numbers, which return `Infinity` or `-Infinity` when divided by zero, BigInt (and therefore Fraction) throws an error when divided by zero.

 ## API Doc